Bricktech2000/Website/website/public/Caps-Hotkeys/index.md

 ## How to Use it

 If you intend to use this software on a Windows computer, you can directly download the program by [clicking here](./Caps%20Hotkeys.exe).
 However, I have not compiled the code to run under Linux since it uses `Win32` libraries to work.
-If you would like to take a look at the code for yourself, you can [click here](https://github.com/Bricktech2000/Caps-Hotkeys-V2) to see its Github repository!
+If you would like to take a look at the code for yourself, you can [click here](https://github.com/Bricktech2000/Caps-Hotkeys-V2) to see its GitHub repository!

 > And how do on earth do I use it?